CodeSleeve/asset-pipeline/README.md

 ### How does caching work?

-All script and stylesheet files are cached only in production mode.
+Out of the box, all script and stylesheet files are cached in production environment.
+However, you can always change this via config options.
 The cache will be built on the first time it is requested from the server.
-It says alive forever, until the server admin runs a `php artisan assets:clean` to clear the cache.
+It lives forever, until the server admin runs a `php artisan assets:clean` to clear the cache.
 It is using Laravels' Cache facade, which uses the `file` driver out of the box, but you can make it use `memory` or `redis` or whatever you fancy.

 In case you skipped past this in the [installation](#installation) part I'll mention it again.